tylerwarner33/autodesk-inventor-assembly-load-context/README.md

   - Inherits `Isolation/IsolatedApplicationAddInServer.cs` which implements `Inventor.ApplicationAddInServer`.
 - .NET 8 / Inventor 2025+:
   - `Isolation/AddinLoadContext.cs` defines a dedicated `AssemblyLoadContext` and uses `AssemblyDependencyResolver` so the add-in resolves managed and native dependencies from its own output folder first.
-- .NET Framework 4.8 / Inventor 2023–2024:
+- .NET Framework 4.8 / Inventor 2023â€“2024:
   - The add-in runs in the default `AppDomain`.
 The sample still reports assembly identity to compare behavior across targets.
-- The Interop assembly (`Autodesk.Inventor.Interop`) is referenced with `<Private>False</Private>` so it’s always loaded from Inventor, while the NuGet dependencies (ex. `Serilog`) are copied beside the add-in and loaded in isolation.
+- The Interop assembly (`Autodesk.Inventor.Interop`) is referenced with `<Private>False</Private>` so itâ€™s always loaded from Inventor, while the NuGet dependencies (ex. `Serilog`) are copied beside the add-in and loaded in isolation.
 - The `Serilog Version` button (`SerilogPackageVersionButton`) shows the loaded Serilog version and the load context/app domain to verify isolation.
 - The project uses MSBuild logic to pick the Inventor version and target framework based on the build configuration.